motherjones/simple-slider/README.md

 ## Set up your Google Spreadsheet

-Make a copy of [this template]( https://docs.google.com/spreadsheet/pub?key=0AswaDV9q95oZdDZFSWpEZHlNRUlHWmVqa3JqalZsZXc&output=html) in a folder in the Mother Jones google drive, and rename it to whatever you like.
+*MoJo staffers:* Make a copy of [this template]( https://docs.google.com/spreadsheet/pub?key=0AswaDV9q95oZdDZFSWpEZHlNRUlHWmVqa3JqalZsZXc&output=html) and move the copy into the relevant beat folder in the Mother Jones Google Drive.
+Rename the spreadsheet appropriately.
+Change owner to MoJo Data in ``Share > Advanced``

-Go up to the `File` menu and pick `Publish to the web,` then click `Start publishing`.
+In your new spreadsheet, go up to the `File` menu and pick `Publish to the web,` then click `Start publishing`.

-A URL will appear, something like: `https://docs.google.com/spreadsheet/pub?key=0Arenb9rAosmbdG5GWHFXbWJlN1hTR2ZmN3lZMVZkOHc&output=html`
+A URL will appear.
+It will look like this: `https://docs.google.com/spreadsheet/pub?key=0Arenb9rAosmbdG5GWHFXbWJlN1hTR2ZmN3lZMVZkOHc&output=html`

-Copy that.
-In theory you're interested in the part between `key=` and `&` but you can use the whole thing if you want.
+Copy that link.
+This is your spreadsheet ID or url, which you will eventually use to connect your spreadsheet to the slider.

+## Modify your project files

+*MoJo staffers:* By now you should have a local clone of this project repo on your machine, by following [these instructions](https://github.com/motherjones/story-tools#starting-a-new-project)

+**In index.html:**

-Paste the key into your html file, in the place of public_spreadsheet_url, on this line:
+Paste the link you just copied into your html file, in the place of public_spreadsheet_url.
+The code you are looking for in the index.html file looks like this:
 `$('#slideshow').slideshow('public_spreadsheet_url');`

+## Format your spreadsheet data

 Think of each row of your spreadsheet as one slide, and each column in that row as an element of the slide.
 The slider supports the following columns headers:

 `title`	`text` 		`top image` `middle image`	`bottom image` `background image` 		`top video embed` 	`middle video embed`	`bottom video embed`

 The `title` and `text` columns are designated for any text that will go in the slide.
 Only include the columns you want; they're all optional.
+You can add hyperlinks and styled text—for source credits—by wrapping them in <a href=""></a> and <span class="credit"></span>.

 The `top image` `middle image`	`bottom image` `background image` columns are designated for any images that will go in the slide.
 They take any image URL.
 Make sure the link ends with .jpg, .gif, or .png.